sorenvalentinjp/FinansWatch-Xamarin-Final-Project/README.md

 Code share 99%

-Confidential files and API'keys are out from this repository.
+Confidential files and API'keys are left out from this repository.
 You cannot run it without these.
 But you can look through my code.